MAT496-Monsoon2025-SNU/-akshitashreyash-LangSmith-MAT496-SNU/README.md

 I learned how to use MessageState with tool binding, how to inspect the output in Langsmith, and how a ReAct style loop allows the mdoel call toold to observe tool outputs and reason further by feeding tool response back into the assistant node.

+LESSON 6&7

+We learnt how to add memory to the agent.